At least two killed as car ploughs into pedestrian zone in German town | Law-Order

 At least two killed as car ploughs into pedestrian zone in German town

-Police said several people had been killed, having earlier put the death toll at two, with more than 10 injured.
-The local newspaper, the Trierischer Volksfreund, put the death toll at four, including a child, but police did not confirm that figure.
-"We have arrested one person, one vehicle has been secured," police said, adding that a 51-year-old German suspect from the Trier area was being questioned, police said.
+Police said several people had been killed, having earlier put the death toll at two, with a large number injured.
+The local newspaper, the Trierischer Volksfreund, put the death toll at four but police did not confirm that figure, saying they would give an update later.
+"We have arrested one person, one vehicle has been secured," police said, adding that a 51-year-old German suspect from the Trier area had been overpowered within minutes of the incident and was now being questioned, police said.

 Mayor Wolfram Leibe had rushed to the scene.
 "We have a driver who ran amok in the city.
 We have two dead that we are certain of and up to 15 injured, some of them with the most severe injuries," he told public broadcaster SWR.